keboola/connection-docs/extractors/communication/intercom/index.md

 ### conversations_attachments

-List of all attachments for a conversation
+This table lists all attachments for all conversations.

 | Column | Description |
 | `type` | Undocumented |